MASH: A Multiplatform and Multimodal Annotated Dataset for Societal Impact of Hurricane: Related Works

 \section{Related Works}

-With the advancement of electronic devices and the ubiquity of the Internet, social media has become a rich resource for exploring the impact of specific events on human society.
+With the growth of web-based communication platforms and the ubiquity of the Internet, social media has become a rich resource for exploring the impact of specific events on human society.
 Recently, several datasets have been collected to study the societal impact of social media posts in the context of hurricanes.
 Sandy 2012~\cite{sandy2012}, TweetDIS~\cite{TweetDIS}, and NaturalHazards~\cite{NaturalHazards} are datasets that cover tweets during the 2012 Hurricane Season, especially during Hurricane Sandy.
 In addition, CrisisMMD~\cite{crisismmd}, HIM-Twitter~\cite{HIM-Twitter}, TweetDIS~\cite{TweetDIS}, Eyewitness Messages~\cite{eyewitness}, MEDIC~\cite{MEDIC}, Natural Hazards~\cite{NaturalHazards}, and HumAID~\cite{humaid} primarily capture social media discussions during the 2017 hurricane season, especially during Hurricanes Harvey, Irma, and Maria.
-Table~\ref{tab:comparison} shows the comparison between the MASH dataset and prior datasets.
+Table~\ref{tab:comparison} shows the comparison between the MASH dataset and prior datasets on hurricanes.
 The hurricanes that prior datasets focus on are all 8 years ago or even more than 10 years ago.
 With the progress of society and the development of technology, a single social media platform (X) at that time can no longer well reflect the impact of hurricanes on society.
-In contrast, in this study, we collected posts from four social media platforms (Reddit, X, TikTok, and YouTube) and focused on the recent 2024 hurricane season.
-In addition, prior datasets are limited to humanitarian class annotation and labeled textual and visual content separately~\cite{sandy2012,crisismmd,HIM-Twitter,TweetDIS,eyewitness,MEDIC,humaid}, which restricts their ability to support comprehensive analyses of hurricanes’ societal impact.
+In contrast, in this study, we collected posts from three social media platforms (Reddit, TikTok, and YouTube) and focused on the recent 2024 hurricane season, especially the category 4 Hurricane Helene and category 5 Hurricane Milton.
+In addition, prior datasets are limited to Humanitarian Class annotation and labeled textual and visual content separately~\cite{sandy2012,crisismmd,HIM-Twitter,TweetDIS,eyewitness,MEDIC,humaid}, which restricts their ability to support comprehensive analyses of hurricanes’ societal impact.
 In comparison, we annotated social media posts in three dimensions (Humanitarian Class, Bias Class, and Information Integrity Class) by jointly analyzing textual and visual content, enabling more robust and multimodal machine learning models for disaster-related social media analysis.
+Moreover, previous datasets only contain a limited set of analyses such as temporal analysis, baseline model evaluation, and sentiment analysis~\cite{MEDIC,TweetDIS,HIM-Twitter,sandy2012,NaturalHazards,eyewitness}.
+On the contrary, we perform systematic analyses of the MASH dataset, including correlation analysis, temporal analysis, spatial analysis, baseline model evaluation, and sentiment analysis.